getsentry/responses/README.rst

         status: 202
         url: https://httpstat.us/202

-If you are in the REPL, you can also activete the recorder for all following responses:
+If you are in the REPL, you can also activate the recorder for all following responses:

 .. code-block:: python